-- Access to and disclosure of images recorded by CCTV must be restricted and carefully controlled to protect the rights of individuals and to ensure any evidence remains intact. - CCTV footage can be viewed in real-time by the receptionist, duty managers, CLT, Head of Estates and Facilities, Network Manager, Operations Director, estates and operations teams, security personnel and authorised technicians for the purposes specified above and/or routine maintenance of the system. - Viewing of real time images can be viewed where there are access points.
-The retrospective viewing of recorded images should only take place in designated areas (offices and other nonpublic areas). - Retrospective viewing of images in order to collate evidence relating to an alleged incident is permissible on the authority of a College Leadership Team member or Head of Estates and Facilities.
+- Access to and disclosure of images recorded by CCTV must be restricted and carefully controlled to protect the rights of individuals and to ensure any evidence remains intact.
+Images retained for use as evidence or reference will be stored in a designated and controlled CCTV Storage Repository.
+Access to retained images within the storage repository, where appropriate, shall be primarily provided via restricted, self-expiring links which can only be used by the relevant authorised individuals for the duration covered by the associated request or investigation. - CCTV footage can be viewed in real-time by the receptionist, duty managers, CLT, Head of Estates and Facilities, Network Manager, Operations Director, estates and operations teams, security personnel and authorised technicians for the purposes specified above and/or routine maintenance of the system. - Viewing of real time images can be performed on any web-enabled client device using a secured connection to the CCTV Management System.
+The retrospective viewing of recorded images should only take place in designated areas (offices and other non-public areas). - Retrospective viewing of images in order to collate evidence relating to an alleged incident is permissible on the authority of a College Leadership Team member or Head of Estates and Facilities.
 The purpose of the request must be logged, and the CCTV request form completed. - Those filmed may wish to view the CCTV at a certain date/time and can make a request to see this footage.
 This can be arranged provided that it does not infringe the data protection or privacy rights of others.
 A response must be provided within 40 days.
 Requests shall be processed in accordance with the main Data Protection Policy.
 It is important to ensure that images of other people are not disclosed in responding to a subject access request.
 Images of others should therefore be disguised or blurred if this is technically possible.
 The CCTV request form should be completed.
-Access may only be denied when the images to which the data subject has requested access are held for the prevention or detection of crime and/or apprehension of offenders or may put an individual at risk. - The College may disclose CCTV images to the following: - security organisations - business associates and professional advisers - persons making a data protection enquiry (subject to relevant restrictions) - police for the purposes defined above.
+Access may only be denied when the images to which the data subject has requested access are held for the prevention or detection of crime and/or apprehension of offenders or may put an individual at risk. - The College may disclose CCTV images to the following:

+- security organisations - business associates and professional advisers - persons making a data protection enquiry (subject to relevant restrictions) - police for the purposes defined above.
 Again, a CCTV request form should be completed and authorised appropriately.
 A copy of every completed CCTV form must be filed with the Data Co-ordinator.
+Access to retained images when requested, shall be primarily provided via restricted, self-expiring links which can only be used by the relevant authorised individuals for the duration covered by the associated request.

 Removal of images from the premises of Halesowen College must be documented as follows: